Buchanan (band): 2016–2019: The Crayon Collection

-September 2018 saw the release of Songs From the Ashes, Pt.
-2, an EP from singer-songwriter Cobi whose opening track "Church of the Lonely" was co-written by Simons.
-In October 2018 King IV released her single "Basic" which was produced and co-written by Simons.
+On 14 December 2016, Buchanan would become the first band in history to perform at the International Convention Centre Sydney as part of the tour.

 Buchanan would release their first single in two years on 23 November 2018.
 Titled "Breathe" the song features guest vocal performances by Tre Capital and Georgia Mae.
 In press surrounding the release Simons indicated he's "starting to think about an album".

 On 11 January 2019 the band announced their retirement with a final mixtape called The Crayon Collection to be released on 25 January 2019.
 The release included recently completed songs from each era and production team of the band's ten-year history.

 The announcement was accompanied by lead single "An Uncommon Experience" and a retrospective video chronicling the band's career highlights.
 The mixtape debuted at 79 on the iTunes Australia charts with over half a million streams as of the week of release.

-The March 2019 release of Jenny Queen's album Baby It Was Real and We Were the Best on ABC Music included the single "Medicine" co-written by Simons.

-Simons wrote the film score for the July 2019 documentary Latter Day Jew starring Judy Gold and which was accepted into 8 film festivals.

-In April 2020 Simons was named in The Music Network's Thirty Under 30 Awards in addition to being voted Reader's Choice in a public poll.
-Simons was quoted acknowledging the awards by saying, "I’m going to celebrate with a quarantini," in reference to the curfews and lockdowns related to the 2019–20 coronavirus pandemic.

-In 2021 Vampr was nominated for a Music Week award in the Music Consumer Innovation category, and would be nominated a second time in 2022, alongside Apple Music, TikTok and Amazon Music.
-In March 2022, Fast Company inducted Vampr into their Most Innovative Companies list.
-Later that year Google Play would spotlight the company in their Top 150 apps in the United States.